fncokg/pandoc-tex-numbering/README.md

 You can set the following variables in the metadata of your LaTeX file to customize the behavior of the filter:

-- `number_figures`: Whether to number the figures.
+- `number-figures`: Whether to number the figures.
 Default is `True`.
-- `number_tables`: Whether to number the tables.
+- `number-tables`: Whether to number the tables.
 Default is `True`.
-- `number_equations`: Whether to number the equations.
+- `number-equations`: Whether to number the equations.
 Default is `True`.
-- `figure_prefix`: The prefix of the caption of figures.
+- `figure-prefix`: The prefix of the caption of figures.
 Default is "Figure".
-- `table_prefix`: The prefix of the caption of tables.
+- `table-prefix`: The prefix of the caption of tables.
 Default is "Table".
-- `equation-reset-level`: The level of the section that will reset the equation numbering.
+- `number-reset-level`: The level of the section that will reset the numbering.
 Default is 1.
-For example, if the value is 2, the equation numbering will be reset at every second-level section and shown as "1.1.1", "3.2.1" etc.
+For example, if the value is 2, the numbering will be reset at every second-level section and shown as "1.1.1", "3.2.1" etc.

 # Details